astrio-ai/l2m/README.md

 ## 🤝 Contributing
 We welcome all contributions — from fixing typos to adding new language support!
 See [CONTRIBUTING.md](./CONTRIBUTING.md) for setup instructions, coding guidelines, and how to submit PRs.

-### Good First Issues
-* Add support for more COBOL constructs
-* Add support for more website frameworks
-* Create templates for other target languages (JavaScript, C++)
-* Improve error handling and reporting
-* Add more comprehensive test cases

 ## 💬 Community & Support
 * 📢 Follow our project updates on [X](https://x.com/nolan-lwin)